tral/GPS2SMS/README.md

 GPS2SMS
 ==============

-Send your GPS coordinats via SMS using this app!
+Send your GPS coordinates via SMS using this app!